cjoakim/azure-cognitive-search-example/README.md

 $ python search-client.py search_index airports airports_lucene_east_cl_south
 ```

-Notice how the paramteters for this named search are used for the HTTP POST
+Notice how the parameters for this named search, as defined in the JSON file, are used
-to the Azure Cognitive Search URL.
+for the HTTP POST to the Azure Cognitive Search URL.
 This produces the following output:

 ```
 ...